 Besides examining the patient’s hand and wrist and asking questions about one’s symptoms, there are two common tests a doctor may do for carpal syndrome diagnosis:

 As alluded to, addressing the problem is important not only for getting relief for carpal tunnel syndrome but also for preventing permanent damage to the nerve and muscles of the hands and wrists.
-A carpal tunnel syndrome doctor or other medical professional can tell you what to do for carpal tunnel syndrome to get you on a path to healing.
+A carpal tunnel syndrome doctor or another medical professional can tell you what to do with carpal tunnel syndrome to get you on a path to healing.
 BraceAbility also offers a complete line of wrist injury treatments for CTS and other wrist ailments.

 The first line of defense is to rest the hand and wrist for several weeks.
 This typically involves wearing a wrist splint at night.
 And if that is not effective, treating carpal tunnel syndrome may require wearing a wrist splint or brace during the day.
 The Bort carpal tunnel hand brace is ideal for use both during the day and while sleeping.
 During this period of rest, one should avoid aggravating activities as much as possible (including sleeping on the hands/wrists).